-Size of Scheme (Dwellings) % Affordable Ho Required omes Required Market Housing Mix Required Affordable Housing Mix Number of Serviced Self-Build Plots Specialist Elderly / Care Provision Affordable Zone 1 Affordable Zone 2 0-5 No requirement No requirement No requirement No requirement No requirement No requirement 6-25 At least 15%.
+Size of Scheme (Dwellings) % Affordable Homes Required Required Market Housing Mix Required Affordable Housing Mix Number of Serviced Self-Build Plots Specialist Elderly / Care Provision Affordable Zone 1 Affordable Zone 2 0-5 No requirement No requirement No requirement No requirement No requirement No requirement 6-25 At least 15%.
 Option of financial contribution on schemes of 6-10 dwellings At least 35%.
 Option of financial contribution on schemes of 6-10 dwellings Not less than 50% two or three bedroom properties Not more than 10% Low Cost Home Ownership, remainder Rented No requirement No requirement 26-150 At least 15% on site provision At least 35% on site provision Not less than 50% two or three bedroom properties Not more than 10% Low Cost Home Ownership, remainder Rented At least one plot or 2% of total number of units proposed, whichever is the greater No requirement 151-300 (plus each additional 150 dwellings).
-At least 15% on site provision At least 35% on site provision Not less than 50% two or three bedroom properties Not more than 10% Low Cost Home Ownership, remainder Rented At least one plot or 2% of total number of units proposed whichever, is the greater Minimum 80 bed spaces and further 40 bed spaces for each additional 150 dwellings thereafter with the LPA for a period of not less than two years from the date of its availability
+At least 15% on site provision At least 35% on site provision Not less than 50% two or three bedroom properties Not more than 10% Low Cost Home Ownership, remainder Rented At least one plot or 2% of total number of units proposed whichever, is the greater Minimum 80 bed spaces and further 40 bed spaces for each additional 150 dwellings thereafter

-1. Size and tenure split determined on case by case basis in accordance with local needs evidence
+^{1.} Size and tenure split determined on case by case basis in accordance with local needs evidence